 Picture of the Tender Descender

 The Tender Descender L2 has the same dimensions as the HDPE version but is made from heat-treated, copper-toned, anodized aluminum.
-The L2 weighs just 52 grams with its stainless steel quick links, yet can take an initial shock load of as much as 2,000 pounds and will release with up to 500 pounds attached.
-This device is intended for the bigger rocket projects up to around 60 pounds.
-Price is $85.
+The L2 weighs just 52 grams with its stainless steel quick links, yet it can take an initial shock load of as much as 2,000 pounds and will release with up to 500 pounds attached.
+This device is intended for larger rocket projects up to around 60 pounds.

-The Tender Descender L3 (this produt is being replaced with a new version, stay tuned) for those REALLY BIG projects.
-This incredibly strong tether is made from heat-treated, copper-toned, anodized aluminum, and measures 2 ¼”L x ¾”W x 1”T (Without the quick links attached).
+The Tender Descender L3 is an incredibly strong tether made from heat-treated, copper-toned, anodized aluminum and measures 2 ¼”L x ¾”W x 1”T (without the quick links attached).
 The L3 weighs just 5 ounces including the ¼” stainless steel quick links.
-This device can take an initial shock load of over 5,000-pounds, releasing cleanly with over 1,000 pounds attached.
+This device can take an initial shock load of over 5,000 pounds, releasing cleanly with over 1,000 pounds attached.
 This device is intended for rockets weighing up to 300 pounds or more.
-Price is $129.

-We resell the Archetype Rocketry Cable Cutter.
-Designed to be the simple single-tube dual deployment device, the Cable Cutter can be positioned next to the parachute, the shroud lines, shock cord, or attached to quick links like typical tethers.
+We resell the Prairie Twister cable cutter.
+Designed to be a simple, single-tube dual deployment device, the cable cutter can be positioned next to the parachute, shroud lines, shock cord, or attached to quick links like typical tethers.
 The system is entirely contained (no external moving parts) and is only 0.375" diameter and about 1.75" long.
 Use the cutter with a deployment bag for your main to restrain the main inside your rocket until you want your main to come out.
-Download the instructions.
+Download the instructions here.

-We have quick links (carabiner), swivels, launch lugs and other cool hardware HERE.
+We have quick links (carabiners), swivels, launch lugs and other cool hardware here.